Home

 Toni Wolff’s structural forms of the feminine psyche

 As a complement to C.G.
-Jung’s theory of the psychological functions (thinking, feeling, sensation, intuition), Wolff developed an innovative theory of the feminine psyche.
+Jung’s theory of the psychological functions Wolff developed an innovative theory of the feminine psyche.
 One path to individuation is integrating all four structural forms or types.
+This is equally true for women and men, regardless of their gender identity or sexual orientation.

 Peggy Vermeesch, PhD

-Crying wolf !
+Crying wolf!
 The homeopathic remedy lycopodium clavatum

+Lycopodium clavatum is a very important remedy in the homeopathic pharmacopoeia.
 It is haunted by its territory, by the concern of size and greatness.
 It is the remedy of the authoritarian crisis, of the separation from the symbiosis where the subject is confronted with the paternal function.

 Bernard Long, M.D.